mlflow/mlflow/docs/source/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Alternatively, sign up for `Databricks Community Edition <https://databricks.com/try-databricks>`_,
-which comes bundled with a hosted tracking server.
+a free service that includes a hosted tracking server.
 Note that
 Community Edition is intended for quick experimentation rather than production use cases.
 After signing up, run ``databricks configure`` to create a credentials file for MLflow, specifying
 https://community.cloud.databricks.com as the host.